When a suspicious lesion is detected in mammography screening, the woman is recalled for further assessment.

 The aim is to minimise the need for surgical removal of non-clinically relevant lesions and, at the same time, to minimise the risk of missing a clinically relevant lesion.

-Test for women recalled due to suspicious lesions
+Women recalled due to suspicious lesions

 The ECIBC's Guidelines Development Group (GDG) suggests using digital breast tomosynthesis (DBT) over diagnostic mammography projections in women at average risk for breast cancer recalled for suspicious lesions at mammography screening (conditional recommendation, moderate certainty of the test accuracy data).

-How to obtain a sample from a suspicious breast lesion
+Obtaining a sample from a suspicious breast lesion

 In women with suspicious breast lesions (including mass lesions, asymmetric breast density, calcifications and/or architectural distortions) in mammography, the ECIBC's Guidelines Development Group (GDG) recommends needle core biopsy over fine needle aspiration cytology to diagnose breast cancer